Hanjas8/Henry_repo/metadata_project.md

 Create a function which does the following:
 - Clients are able to query the database through filtering the metadata labels
-- The url of the datasets selected should be outputted
+- The URL of the datasets selected should be outputted